thisis-Shitanshu/graphql-nodejs-postgres-api/README.md

     - Different pagination strategies
     - Real-time abilities due to subscriptions.

+## Additional Spec:
+- Testing with Mocha & Chai
+- Batching and Caching with Data Loader

 ## Working with Postgres:
 - After installing Postgres on your local machine.
     ```